496 lines

 <p>To avoid having <code>common</code> appear in the test output, instead of creating

-<em>tests/common.rs</em>, well create <em>tests/common/mod.rs</em>.
+<em>tests/common.rs</em>, we’ll create <em>tests/common/mod.rs</em>.
 This is an alternate

 naming convention that Rust also understands.
 Naming the file this way tells